JanVidarElven/build-azure-ad-protected-api-azure-functions/DEMO_STEPS/DEMO_PART_2.md

 - Whish.ReadWrite (User and Admin Consent)
 - Whish.ReadWrite.All (Admin Consent only)

-In the Whishes Client App Registration, add the API permissions for the Whises API, do not consent on behalf of organization.
+In the Whishes Client App Registration, add the API permissions for the Whishes API, do not consent on behalf of organization.

 Add Authentication Platforms for: